Linuxfabrik/lfops/roles/hostname/README.md

 # Ansible Role linuxfabrik.lfops.hostname

-This role simply sets the hostname of the server.
+This role sets the system hostname (the name returned by `hostname` / `hostnamectl status` and stored in `/etc/hostname`) via the `ansible.builtin.hostname` module.
+The new name is applied immediately and persists across reboots.

 ## Tags